Vegan Gatta Curry -chickpea dumplings in coconut yogurt curry

 5-Whisk the yogurt with the coriander powder, chilli powder & turmeric powder and set aside.

-6-Heat oil on medium heat in a heavy based sauce pan and add cumin seeds asafoetida .
+6-Heat oil on medium heat in a heavy based sauce pan and add cumin seeds, asafoetida and green chilly .
 Let them sizzle in the oil for 10 seconds or so.

 7- Lower the heat and tip in the yogurt mix stirring continuously making sure it doesn’t split for 2-3 mins.
 Now add the leftover dumpling water to the pan to form a runny gravy.

 8-Bring the curry to a simmer and add mango powder (amchur) and garam masala along with the gattas to soak in all the spiced goodness.
 Cook for 5 minutes on a low heat stirring half way through.
 Turn the heat off, season to taste and garnish with fresh coriander.

 9-Serve with fresh rotis or steamed basmati rice , Enjoy !!